theunhackable/notes/django/0_Hello World.md

 The path function that we have imported takes
 2 inputs.
-   1. the route through user can access
+   1. the route from the main project through user can access the view.
    2. the view function name
    add them.